-Kurt Fischer assists clients with complex real estate, public law and tax litigation involving eminent domain, real estate, tax, land use regulation, and state and local procurement matters.
+Kurt Fischer assists clients with complex litigation involving eminent domain, real estate, tax, land use regulation, and state and local procurement matters.
 Kurt represents businesses, taxpayers, developers, and public utilities in federal and state courts, and before Maryland state commissions, including the State Board of Contract Appeals, Health Care Commission, Health Services Cost Review Commission, and the Public Service Commission.

 Kurt represents property owners, public utilities and local governments in condemnation matters for public projects including highway and road realignments, landfills, high voltage transmission lines and sewer and water facilities, railroads and telecommunications lines.
 He also represents businesses and local governments in disputes involving easements and real covenants, sales and option contracts, leases and the dissolution and winding up of various business organizations.